-Lei K, McKinney SA, Ross EJ, Lee HC, Sánchez Alvarado A
+Lei K, Zhang W, Chen J, McKinney SA, Ross EJ, Lee HC, Sánchez Alvarado A

 Planarians possess naturally occurring pluripotent adult somatic stem cells (neoblasts) required for homeostasis and whole-body regeneration.
-However, methods for culturing neoblasts are currently unavailable, hindering both mechanistic studies of potency and the development of transgenic tools.
-We report the first robust methodologies for culturing and delivering exogenous mRNA into neoblasts.
-We identified culture media for maintaining neoblasts in vitro, and showed via transplantation that the cultured stem cells retained pluripotency.
-By modifying standard flow cytometry methods, we developed a new procedure that significantly improved yield and purity of neoblasts.
-These methods facilitated the successful introduction and expression of exogenous mRNAs in neoblasts, overcoming a key hurdle impeding the application of transgenics in planarians.
-The tissue culture advances reported here create new opportunities to advance detailed mechanistic studies of adult stem cell pluripotency in planarians, and provide a systematic methodological framework to develop cell culture techniques for other emerging research organisms.
+However, no reliable neoblast culture methods are currently available, hindering mechanistic studies of pluripotency and the development of transgenic tools.
+We report robust methods for neoblast culture and delivery of exogenous mRNAs.
+We identify optimal culture media for the short-term maintenance of neoblasts in vitro and show via transplantation that cultured stem cells retain pluripotency for two days.
+We developed a procedure that significantly improves neoblast yield and purity by modifying standard flow cytometry methods.
+These methods enable the introduction and expression of exogenous mRNAs in neoblasts, overcoming a key hurdle impeding the application of transgenics in planarians.
+The advances in cell culture reported here create new opportunities for mechanistic studies of planarian adult stem cell pluripotency, and provide a systematic framework to develop cell culture techniques in other emerging research organisms.